 Also at the April 27 BDC meeting, Montgomery County Planning Commission (MCPC) Planner Mike Lowrey focused on the importance of visualization to convey the many positive attributes of Collegeville Borough within Collegeville’s Revitalization Plan.
 Mike had previously created a detailed overview of the plan for the Committee for their review.
 In April, Mike’s work included how the Committee can utilize the many technical resources available to us through the county like visualization software.

 “I can use City Engine — ESRI’s advanced 3D modeling software — to build a 3-D visualization of your business district, including incorporating Steve Barth’s sketches to create a visual, virtual, view of Collegeville’s Main Street.
 This visualization can include both the current and revitalized views, and will be included in your master plan.”
 MCPC also has the software to create “story maps,” which are a wonderful tool to promote (the) borough and business districts.
 “Residents and visitors can click on the links to see, hear and read about the history and unique character of your town,” Mike explained.
-As an example, MCPC developed this story map for the Borough of Ambler.
+As an example he pointed to this story map for the Borough of Ambler.

 We can also use this software to create a virtual link tying in Collegeville’s trail connection with our planned Creekside Park on First Ave.